Honey Whole Wheat Mini Loaves

 Bread Machine Directions For Making Mini Whole Wheat Loaves

-- Place ingredients in the bread machine in order according to the manufacturer’s instructions and run the dough cycle.
+- Place the ingredients in the bread machine in the order specified by the manufacturer and run the dough cycle.

 - Upon completion of the cycle, place the dough on a floured surface.
 Knead in a small amount of flour until the dough is no longer tacky.